zephyrproject-rtos/zephyr/doc/getting_started/index.rst

    # With west:
    west build -t run

-   # With ninja, from the build directory:
+   # With ninja:
-   ninja run
+   ninja -Cbuild run

    # or just run zephyr.exe directly:
-   ./zephyr/zephyr.exe
+   ./build/zephyr/zephyr.exe

 Press :kbd:`Ctrl-C` to exit.

-You can run ``./zephyr/zephyr.exe --help`` to get a list of available options.
+You can run ``./build/zephyr/zephyr.exe --help`` to get a list of available options.

 This executable can be instrumented using standard tools, such as gdb or